 An na Beatha

-Perth Road, PH2 9LR (Mike Thompson): Traditional Scottish cottage, a third of an acre garden, walled and bounded by a small burn to the east and with erythroniums, azaleas, rhododendrons wood anemones, trillium and a fine display of clematis.
+Perth Road PH2 9LR (Mike & Elsa Thompson): Traditional Scottish cottage, a third of an acre garden, walled and bounded by a small burn to the east.
+Erythroniums, varieties of wood anemones, trillium, a fine display of clematis, rhododendrons and azaleas.
+This garden is also open by arrangement 1 April - 30 June.

 James Roy Court